TorresLeandroMartin/todocomputacion/README.md

 Add attention frames ie. Mon to Fri 8hs to 17hs - DONE

 For mobile the carrousel is almost invisible.
 Maybe not a carrousel for mobile view, something else.

+added google maps iframe but I inadvertently published the api key in public sources.
+Changed the api key and erased it from index.html guess i will have to add it when i upload it to a private host.